wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (a) the establishment and the functions, duties, and powers of the Service and Te Pūtahi Paoho:

-    *   (b) the transfer to the Service by the Crown of the UHF right for the use and management by the Service in protecting and promoting te reo Māori me ngā tikanga Māori:
+    *   (b) the transfer to the Service by the Crown of the UHF right for the use and management by the Service in protecting and promoting te reo Māori me ōna tikanga:

-    *   (c) a process to safeguard the UHF right, for the purpose of protecting and promoting te reo Māori me ngā tikanga Māori, if, in performing its functions set out in [section 8][14], the Service does not require the right, or ceases to use the spectrum licences created for its use under that right, or wishes to transfer the right or spectrum licences created under it to a third party other than Te Pūtahi Paoho:
+    *   (c) the transfer of spectrum management rights to Te Pūtahi Paoho:

+    *   (ca) the management of the transferred spectrum management rights and related spectrum licences in a manner that ensures that the Service has the opportunity to establish a free-to-air digital terrestrial television network for the purpose of performing its functions:

     *   (d) the framework of accountability for the Service: